bkaradzic/GENie/README.md

    `excludes` will exclude files from build but files will be added to project file. `removefiles` removes files completely from project.
  - Added support for generating PS4/Orbis projects.
- - Fixed PCH race when using concurrent build.
+ - Fixed PCH race when using concurrent Makefile build.

 ## Why fork?